-- If you are covered by TAC & Victims of Crime there is generally no out of pocket cost.
+- If you are covered by NDIS there is generally no out of pocket cost.
 We accept funding through DVA and TAC.

 - Clients with other medical conditions may be eligible for a further 5 sessions at the end of the 10 initial sessions under the Chronic Disease Management Scheme with Medicare.

 - Dr Ben Buchanan’s fees are $15 more than the fees stated above ($220 standard, $235 for late appointments).

 We require 48 hours notice to reschedule or cancel a session without occurring any fees.
 This policy is in place to allow us to offer the allocated time to another client who may be on a cancellation or waiting list for an appointment.
 In the event that less that 48 hours notice is given to cancel an appointment or a scheduled appointment is not attended, the consultation fee may be charged unless there are extenuating circumstances.
 Medicare does not cover cancelled appointments.

 A late cancelled appointment is a loss to three people:

 - The client who is delaying their therapy progress